Ikomia-dev/IkomiaApi/doc/source/index_api.rst

     and contribution librairies with CUDA support.
 There is only one important constraint to respect, **you must import Ikomia module before importing cv2 module**.

-    As  result, the package *opencv-python* from Pypi repository must not be installed in the same Python environment.
+    As a result, the package *opencv-python* from Pypi repository must not be installed in the same Python environment.
 This will lead to incompatibility issues.